colbyfayock/launchtime-workshop/lessons/02 - Adding Your First React Leaflet Map to a New React Application/README.md

 ### 1. Installing Our Dependencies

 While there are a few options for building maps, [Leaflet](https://leafletjs.com/) is the most popular.
 Lucky for us, Leaflet is also available as a ReactJS component library with [React Leaflet](https://react-leaflet.js.org/).
-We'll use both Leaflet and React Leaflet to build a map in our React-based Gatsby app.
+We'll use both Leaflet and React Leaflet to build a map in our React app.

 To get started, we need to install:
 * [Leaflet (npmjs.com)](https://www.npmjs.com/package/leaflet)